 The initial contact with the family provides an opportunity for discussion with family members regarding potential participation in Early Intervention.
 An overview of Early Intervention is given to the family.

-If the initial contact is a face-to-face contact and if the program obtains any information related to potential eligibility, written parental consent for the eligibility evaluation is obtained.
+If the initial contact is a face-to-face contact and if the program obtains any information related to potential eligibility, written parental consent (including electronic signature) for the eligibility evaluation is obtained

 Often the child’s medical and developmental histories are discussed.